 3 hours.
 A course aimed at helping the student clarify his or her strengths, weaknesses, opportunities, and challenges as well as the particularities of one's gift mix, personality type, and ministry context.
-Students will develop and implement a preliminary action plan that accounts for one's weaknesses and challenges and that maximizes one's strengths, opportunities, spiritual gifts, and personality type in one's ministry context.
 Students will attend a conference or seminar, write an essay, and complete a practical project that is in keeping with the stated goals of their learning plan.